 How did Sugar do it?
 Can felines really survive falls from such great heights?

 In 1987, a scientist studied 132 cats that had been brought to a New York City emergency veterinary clinic after falling from high-rise buildings.
-90% of the treated cats survived, and only about 37% of those that survived needed emergency treatment to keep them alive.
+Some 90 percent of the treated cats survived, and only about 37 percent of those that survived needed emergency treatment to keep them alive.

 One kitty that had fallen 32 stories onto concrete ground suffered only a chipped tooth and a collapsed lung.
 It was released from the hospital after 48 hours.